Islandora/documentation/docs/user-documentation/intro-to-claw.md

 ### Drupal
 [Drupal 8](https://www.drupal.org/8) has been officially released and development has begun on Drupal 9.
 Official Drupal policy will see Drupal 7 become unsupported when Drupal 9 is released, putting it in the same precarious territory as Fedora 3.

-The intial phases of Islandora CLAW development worked with Drupal 7 as a front-end, but Islandora's CLAW's structure has been built with a pivot to Drupal 8 in mind from its very inception.
-As of June, 2016, Islandora CLAW development has pivoted fully to Drupal 8, ensuring that when the Islandora Community is ready to make the move, there will be a version of Islandora that functions with the latest and best-supported versions of both our front-end and repositry layers by pairing Drupal 8 with Fedora 4.
+The initial phases of Islandora CLAW development worked with Drupal 7 as a front-end, but Islandora CLAW has been architected with a pivot to Drupal 8 in mind from its very inception.
+As of June, 2016, Islandora CLAW development has pivoted fully to Drupal 8, ensuring that when the Islandora Community is ready to make the move, there will be a version of Islandora that functions with the latest and best-supported versions of both our front-end and repository layers by pairing Drupal 8 with Fedora 4.

 ### Community-Driven Design